 Hyo Kang, Artistic Director

-Mr. Kang has been on the faculty of the Juilliard School since 1978 and is Visiting Professor at Yale School of Music.
-He has given master classes in the U.S., Korea, Japan, and Mexico and was on the faculties of the Aspen Music School in Colorado from 1978–2005 and the Japan-Aspen Music Festival in Nagano, Japan from 1994–97.
-His students have distinguished themselves with top prizes at the world’s most prestigious competitions and are performing with major orchestras worldwide.
-His students have distinguished themselves with top prizes at the world’s most prestigious competitions and are performing with major orchestras worldwide.
-Mr. Kang’s former students include Gil Shaham, Sarah Chang, and Chee-Yun, among many others.
+Mr. Kang has been on the faculty of the Juilliard School since 1978 and professor at the Yale School of Music since 2006.
+He has given master classes in the U.S., Korea, Japan, and Mexico and was on the faculties of the Aspen Music School in Colorado from 1978-2005 and the Japan-Aspen Music Festival in Nagano, Japan from 1994-97.
+His students have distinguished themselves with top prizes at the world's most prestigious competitions and are performing with major orchestras worldwide.
+Mr. Kang's former students include Gil Shaham, Sarah Chang, and Chee-Yun, among many others.
 Hyo Kang was born in Seoul, Korea and graduated from the Juilliard School, where he studied with Dorothy DeLay.
+Recently he was the subject of a Korean Broadcasting System television documentary titled Teaching Genius: Juilliard Professor, Hyo Kang.